Request Appointment

 Drinking Plenty of Water

-Therefore, as a parent, you must encourage your child to stay hydrated, especially if they feel thirsty.
-An excellent way to make sure they drink enough water is by setting a goal to drink about eight glasses of water per day.
-You can get them a fancy water bottle for this case or even put a post-it note on the refrigerator.
+As a parent, it's important to encourage your child to stay hydrated, especially if they feel thirsty.
+An excellent way to make sure they drink enough water is by setting a goal to drink a certain amount of glasses of water per day.
+You can get them a fun water bottle for this case or even put a post-it note on the refrigerator.

 Another way to make sure your child remains hydrated is by offering them healthy drinks such as milk, diluted fruit juices, or herbal tea.
 Also, if your child likes sports drinks, you can dilute them with water 50/50.